 (f) If the defendant denies the allegations, the matter shall be set for final hearing, and the defendant and Officer shall be notified.

+(g) In cases prosecuted by government attorneys, the government attorney shall appear before the Judicial Officer at the time scheduled for the first hearing.
+The Judicial Officer shall consult the defendant and the government attorney when setting the matter for final hearing.

 Rule 10.
 Dismissal Before Final Hearing

 (a) Except as provided in Rule 15, the charges shall be dismissed with prejudice if the Officer fails to appear at the final hearing.
+In cases prosecuted by government attorneys, the charges shall be dismissed with prejudice if the appropriate government official, as specified in any applicable statute, fails to appear at the final hearing.

 (b) The charges shall be dismissed with prejudice if the final hearing is not held within six months from the defendant’s answer, pursuant to section 16-2.3-106(4).